Skip to main content

 How do I make a change to my regular gift?

-Thank you very much for your generous support of Oxfam Australia through a monthly gift.
+Thank you very much for your generous support of Oxfam Australia through a regular gift.
 Your ongoing contribution is helping to change lives every day by providing communities with clean water, enough food to eat, an education, safety from violence and the chance to grow and thrive.
 If you would like to update your credit card details or if are unable to maintain your current contribution or need to cancel, please contact our Customer Service Team on 1800 088 110 to discuss options.

 How do I give feedback or make a complaint about Oxfam Australia?